opensupporter/osdi-docs/forms.md

 This document defines the Form resource.

-Forms are a type of action that a user may take by filling out page and submitting their information.
-Forms have fields to describe them such as names, titles, summaries, and descriptions, and when activists submit a form, Submission resources are created representing the submission an activist made on that form.
+Forms represent a page, survey, or interaction that a user may participate in by submitting their information.
+Forms have fields to describe them such as names, titles, summaries, and descriptions, and when activists submit a form, Submission resources are created representing the individual submission an activist made on that form.

 ### Sections